Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 He said it led to serious permanent devil and oral injuries.

-He's seeking 150,000 in damages.
+He's seeking $150,000 in damages.

-The Terrytown mob just throw their olive pits in the water up there, but uh he didn't have the presence of his suing over an olive pit.
+The Terrytown mob just throw their olive pits in the water up there, but he didn't have the presence of his suing over an olive pit.

 The proposal sparked an outrage, according to those in the room, including from those in Sanchez's own party.

-Said Democrat Representative Sylvestre Reyes.
+It's not appropriate, said Democrat Representative Sylvestre Reyes.

 Reyes and Representative Adam Smith of Washington put up most of the fight against Sanchez and helped squash the idea.